Virudhunagar: Transportation

 The Virudhunagar municipality maintains a total of 78.923 km of roads: 38.36 km of concrete roads, 39.428 km of bituminous roads, 0.39 km of water bound macadam (WBM) roads, 0.488 km of earthen roads and 0.257 km of other roads.
-The major roads include National Highway 44 and three district roads that connect Virudhunagar with neighbouring towns like Sivakasi, Madurai, Rajapalayam, Aruppukkottai and Sattur.
+The major roads include National Highway 44 and three district roads that connect Virudhunagar with neighbouring towns like Sivakasi, Madurai, Rajapalayam, Aruppukkottai, Sattur and Kovilpatti.
 There is a bypass road located west of the town connecting Virudhunagar to Kallupatti, that reduces traffic inside the town.

 Virudhunagar is served by a town bus service, which provides connectivity within the town and the suburbs.
 There are privately operated mini-bus services that cater to the local transport needs.
 The main bus stand, located in the centre of the town, has 25 bus bays.
 The Tamil Nadu State Transport Corporation operates daily services connecting various cities to Virudhunagar.
 The corporation operates a computerised reservation centre in the main bus stand.
 The State Express Transport Corporation operates long-distance buses connecting the town to important cities like Chennai, Tiruppur and Thoothukudi.
 The major inter-city bus routes from the town are to adjacent cities like Madurai, Chennai, Rajapalayam, Tenkasi, Kovilpatti, Tuticorin, Tiruchendur, Nagercoil, Tirunelveli, Aruppukottai and Rameshwaram.
 The town bus routes to surrounding villages are to Thayilpatti, Vilampatti, Alangulam, Vilampatti, M.Pudupatti, Alamarathupatti and Muthalipatti.

 The Virudhunagar railway station is located in the major rail head from Madurai to Kanyakumari.
-The Southern Railway operates daily express trains to places like Chennai, Tuticorin, Kanyakumari, Tirunelveli, Tenkasi, Guruvayoor, Tirupathi, Mumbai, Trivandrum, Mysuru, Howrah, Palakkad, Kozhikode, Kannur, Mangalore, Madgaon and Nizamuddin.
-There are passenger trains connecting the town to Madurai, Tenkasi, Kollam, Tirunelveli, Kumbakonam, Mayiladuthurai, Erode, Nagercoil and Coimbatore.
+The Southern Railway operates daily express trains to places like Chennai, Tuticorin, Kanyakumari, Tirunelveli, Kovilpatti, Tenkasi, Guruvayoor, Tirupathi, Mumbai, Trivandrum, Mysuru, Howrah, Palakkad, Kozhikode, Kannur, Mangalore, Madgaon and Nizamuddin.
+There are passenger trains connecting the town to Madurai, Tenkasi, Kollam, Tirunelveli, Kovilpatti, Kumbakonam, Mayiladuthurai, Erode, Nagercoil, Coimbatore, Manamadurai.
 The nearest airport is Madurai Airport, located 45 km northeast of the town.